jkarafotis/Certifications/Study.md

     Function: A device that connects a computer or network to the internet via Digital Subscriber Line (DSL) over a telephone line.

     Use: Often used in residential or small business settings for internet access over telephone lines.

+    Notes: DSL or technically ADSL stands for Asymettric Digital Subscriber Line.
+It is Asymettric becasue download is much faster than upload speeds (52Mbits/s download & 16Mbits/s is common)
 - Optical Network Terminal (ONT)
     Function: A device used in fiber optic networks that converts the optical signal from fiber cables into electrical signals used by devices.

     Use: Common in fiber-optic internet services where the ONT connects the fiber optic line from the provider to a customers network, allowing for high-speed internet.

+    Notes: The point at which the optical signal is stranslated into digital signal is the demarcation point or the demarc. it is important to know this since one sode of yout network terminal would be your responsibility while the other is the Internet Service Providers responsibility
 - Network Interface Card (NIC)
     Function: A hardware component that allows a device (like a computer or server) to connect to a network.

     Use: NICs are essential for network connectivity, whether over wired (Ethernet) or wireless (Wi-Fi) connections.

+    Notes: all devices that have a wired network connection have a NIC. often built into the motherboard or added in an expansion card.
+Can add many port options (single, Multi, copper and fiber for example)